blackms/SlideForge/README.md

 SlideForge uses state-of-the-art LLMs from OpenAI and Anthropic to process documents:

-- **Text Summarization**: Uses Anthropic Claude 3 Sonnet with step-by-step thinking for comprehensive document summarization.
+- **Text Summarization**: Uses Anthropic Claude 3.7 Sonnet with step-by-step thinking for comprehensive document summarization.
 The system prompt instructs Claude to think through its reasoning process in detail before providing a summary.

-- **Keyword Extraction**: Uses OpenAI GPT-4o-mini for efficient and accurate keyword identification, balancing quality and cost-effectiveness.
+- **Keyword Extraction**: Uses OpenAI o3-mini for efficient and accurate keyword identification, balancing quality and cost-effectiveness.

-- **Content Structuring**: Uses Anthropic Claude 3 Sonnet with thinking to analyze document structure and organize content into a coherent presentation format, with clear sections and priority points.
+- **Content Structuring**: Uses Anthropic Claude 3.7 Sonnet with thinking to analyze document structure and organize content into a coherent presentation format, with clear sections and priority points.

 The LLM integration is managed through LangChain, providing:
 - Structured output parsing with Pydantic models
 - Context management for accurate processing
 - Model fallbacks for reliability
 - Special system prompts that enhance Claude's reasoning capabilities

+## 📄 Large Document Processing

+SlideForge implements intelligent strategies to handle large documents:

+- **PDF Processing**: For large PDFs (30+ pages), the system extracts the table of contents, introduction, conclusion, and strategically distributed content samples to create a comprehensive representation of the document.

+- **DOCX Processing**: For large Word documents (500+ paragraphs), the system analyzes the document structure, extracts headings, and samples content from key sections to maintain context while keeping processing manageable.

+- **TXT Processing**: For large text files (1MB+), the system extracts the beginning, end, and strategically distributed chunks from throughout the file.

+This approach enables the system to:
+1. Process arbitrarily large documents without running into token limits
+2. Capture the most important information from each document
+3. Maintain context and coherence despite not processing every word
+4. Optimize LLM usage by focusing on the most relevant content

 ## 🔭 Future Development